Go back

 • pollution of the ocean

-Dr. Alexis Katechakis (marine biologist and executive director of fors.earth) spent several years working in marine research, including at GEOMAR.
+Dr. Alexis Katechakis (marine biologist and then executive director of fors.earth) spent several years working in marine research, including at GEOMAR.
 There he worked on the impact of humans on the resilience and stability of aquatic food webs.

 "Despite the size of the oceans, there are limits to their resilience.
 Overfishing, acidification, eutrophication, global warming and marine pollution are taking a massive toll on them.
 In the field of the Blue Economy, we have already supported projects that have an original commitment to the ocean, for example by helping to develop the business model of Veramaris and guiding it into implementation.
 However, the majority of the customers we work for do not yet recognize their connection to and responsibility for our oceans.
 This is where we want and need to raise awareness and become advocates for the oceans.
 Knowledge of the importance of the oceans for all of us must find a place in corporate sustainability measures.".“